-MRI-safe pacemakers expand imaging possibilities for patients
+MRI-safe pacemakers expand imaging possibilities for patients - Archived

 For many years, patients with pacemakers could not receive MRIs, which limited their access to this important diagnostic imaging test.
 Studies have suggested that an estimated 200,000 patients annually in the U.S. have to forego an MRI scan because they have a pacemaker.
 A new device recently approved by the FDA allows patients to receive MRIs while maintaining the integrity and function of the pacemaker.